 Which college or university is the best for a degree?

-NASA don’t recommend anyone specific college or university for having a degree, any of the accredited institutions will do for NASA aerospace engineer.
+NASA doesn’t recommend anyone specific college or university for having a degree, any of the accredited institutions will do for NASA aerospace engineers.

 What experience is required?